|Back to Visas and Citizenship

 Some visa classes within the Family Stream are subject to being capped and queued.
 These visas may have extensive waiting periods and this may affect your decision to apply for one of these visas.

-Information regarding recent important changes to the Family Migration Program is available from the Department of Immigration and Border Protection website.
+Information regarding recent important changes to the Family Migration Program is available from the Department of Home Affairs website.
 This includes additional questions and answers, as well as details on changes across all migration visas.
-See: http://www.border.gov.au/Trav/Brin/Fami
+See: https://www.homeaffairs.gov.au/Trav/Brin/Fami

-SkillSelect is an online service that allows intending migrants to submit an expression of interest (EOI) for skilled migrant visa sub-classes.
-SkillSelect is a free online service.
+SkillSelect is a free online service that allows intending migrants to submit an expression of interest (EOI) for skilled migrant visa sub-classes.

-For information on general skilled migration visit: http://www.border.gov.au/Trav/Work/Work
+For more information on general skilled migration options, see Working and skilled visas

 Business Skills visas, are for business people to establish a business in Australia, manage a new or existing business or invest in Australia.
 All except the Investor Retirement visa offer a pathway to permanent residence.